stackbit-projects/wallhalla-d19ff/src/pages/products/HMverbs.md

 ---
 id: '1'
-price: '3 / SQ FT'
+price: 3 / SQ FT
-title: All verbs
+title: Verbs
 description: >-
   Don't know what to do?
 We got you covered.
 Over 10.000 verbs waiting for you for inspiration and to enrich you vocabulary.
 Definitions included.